keep-starknet-strange/joyboy/prototype/escrow.md

 Pros:

 - Starting with a simple one Contract is better?
-  Serve as an exemple and more easy to do.
+  Serve as an example and more easy to do.

 Cons: